SamReynoso/noteunfancy/README.md

 If the answer is NO then you're in luck.
 Note Unfancy is here.

 ## Usage
-Add by passing the note as arguments, or use the -m flag to enter multi-line mode.
+Add by passing the note as arguments, or use the -m flag for multi-line mode.

 ```shell